 With years of research behind it, E-Speech name pronunciation software is the most accurate system available today for pronouncing names of people in the United States.

 Our system will pronounce any name.
-For many tens of thousands of names, we have researched the most common pronunciations in the United States, so that the pronunciations can be considered verified.
-In addition, for more than a hundred thousand names, we have confirmed that the pronunciation produced by our system is a pronunciation that would be produced by an intelligent, educated native speaker of American English.
+For hundreds of thousands of names, we have researched the most common pronunciations in the United States, so that the pronunciations can be considered verified.
+In addition, for over 150,000 names, we have confirmed that the pronunciation produced by our system is a pronunciation that would be produced by an intelligent, educated native speaker of American English.
 For other names, pronunciations are produced by intelligent letter-to-phoneme rules developed from years of research on name pronunciation.

 Our software will give you unparalleled name pronunciation accuracy for any application: